thinkshout/thinkshout/_case_studies/anitab.md

     section-image-caption: 3 Recommendations were to focus on Mentorship, Networking and Connections, and Knowledge Sharing.

   - section-title:
     section-description: |
       In utilizing features we found across a variety of sites, platforms, and apps, we could borrow functionality that we liked and piece together the components of a platform that would serve this specific audience.
 And, even though implementation of a platform hasn't come to fruition, our findings have helped AnitaB.org re-shape GHC itself, as well as their marketing and engagement strategies.

   - section-title: What We Learned
     section-description: |
       The greatest learning that happened in this entire project was seeing how the organization’s assumptions about their users compared to what people actually told us they wanted out of AnitaB.org.
 Whether you’re building a platform, designing a new site, or simply trying to learn more about your users; these research tools are invaluable in bridging those gaps and building relationships with your users.
 It can help you shape your content in more intentional ways, and lead your users towards deeper engagement through content that resonates with them.

-  - section-image:
+  - section-image: ""
-    section-image-alt:
+    section-image-alt: ""
-    section-image-caption: Strategic Services Utilized: User Research (Surveys, Interviews) | Landscape Analysis | Persona Development
+    section-image-caption: "Strategic Services Utilized: User Research (Surveys, Interviews) | Landscape Analysis | Persona Development"
 ---